 Medjool dates are the queens of dates.
 They are so full with flavor, sweet and soft.
 When you need some quick energy and something sweet to munch on, dates amake a delicious and very nutritious treat.

 Dates have been grown for thousands of years and are used a lot in the Middle-Eastern and Mediterranean cuisines.

 Muslims all over the world traditionally break their Ramadan fast with a date to balance out their nutrition intake and sugar levels.

 During my first attempt to quit refined sugar, these sugar-free lemon ginger date rounds made the initial period so much easier.

 I was in the middle of my last semester at the art academy, working hard on my final project, so time was limited.
 With all the creative work going on and demanding presentations, I needed my snacks more than ever.

 Challenging periods such as this really aren’t the smartest time to make a radical diet change.

 If you want to read more about the process, I wrote an article about how I managed to quit sugar and still enjoy lots of healthy sweetness.

 I like to use dates to sweeten raw desserts, smoothies and some baked treats.
-Because dates are so sweet, you usually don’t need any additional natural sweetener.
+Because they are so sweet, you usually don’t need any additional natural sweetener.

 They are easy and fast to make and that’s exactly what we need in our busy schedules, right?